ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 KSX for their interact in battle code.

+RavSpect for their title screen image edit.

+SunCatMC for their work on ChecksFinder, which I used as a basis for game-to-client communication.

+ThePhar for their work on Rogue Legacy AP, which I used as a basis for the apworld creation.

 ## Where is the options page?

 The [player options page for this game](../player-options) contains most of the options you need to